 Siddiqua Alleyene, FCIC Family Community Liaison

-Inclusion Florida Website: Conducted surveys in March, Currently working on edit the site.
+Inclusion Florida Website: Conducted surveys in March.
+Currently working on editing the site.

 Collaboration with The National Association for the Dually Diagnosed (NADD) and the Florida Developmental Disabilities Council (FDDC) for Access to Services through Knowledge.
 5 Year plan to create website resource platform.
 ASK just ended 2nd year of the project in which they distributed a survey to gather information.